Lily Phillips

 Lillian Daisy Phillips (born 23 July 2001) is an English pornographic film actress.
-In late 2024, she uploaded a video to OnlyFans in which she had sex with 101 men, which attracted widespread attention after YouTuber Josh Pieters released a documentary titled I Slept with 100 Men in One Day chronicling the event.
+In late 2024, she uploaded a video to OnlyFans in which she had sex with 101 men, which attracted widespread attention after YouTuber Josh Pieters chronicled the events in a documentary titled I Slept with 100 Men in One Day.
 Although the documentary itself was praised, Phillips and OnlyFans were heavily criticised for the stunt.
-Phillips later defended both her occupation and the event.
+Phillips defended both her occupation and the event.
 She later announced plans to have sex with 300 and then 1,000 men in one day.
-Phillips has filmed content with fellow OnlyFans creator Bonnie Blue and appeared on the BBC's Newsnight.
+Phillips has filmed content with fellow OnlyFans creator Bonnie Blue.

-Early and personal life
+Early life

-Lillian Daisy Phillips was born on 23 July 2001 in Derbyshire, England.
-Her parents owned a successful cleaning company; the family was economically upper class.
-After studying nutrition at university, she developed a presence on Instagram, where her content became progressively more explicit.
-After realizing that she was giving away sex for free at university, she began filming and posting explicitly pornographic videos.
-After finding that both sexual images and sex were not drawing sufficient income to her OnlyFans account, she mounted a competition in which the winner got to have sex with her and began filming custom videos and taking fans' phone calls.
+Phillips was born in Derbyshire, England, on 23 July 2001.
+Her parents owned a successful cleaning company.
+After studying nutrition at university, she developed a presence on Instagram, where her content became progressively more explicitly sexual.
+After realising she was giving away sex for free at university, she began filming and posting explicitly pornographic videos.
+After finding that both sexual images and sex were not drawing sufficient income to her OnlyFans account, she mounted a competition in which the winner got to have sex with her, and began filming custom videos and taking fans' phone calls.

-Journalist Helen Lewis writes that "Phillips's aesthetic is that of the girl next door rather than a cartoonishly inflated adult performer."
-She explicitly targets men with her content and promoted herself on podcasts optimised for the manosphere, such as the Whatever podcast.
-She identifies as a feminist and has stated that she first accessed pornography aged eleven and has cited Riley Reid, Kazumi, and Angela White as influences.